 Our core argument holds that the rise of nationalism created a growing demand for ethnically homogeneous nation-states, which caused an increasing realignment of Europe's borders with the underlying ethnic map.
-This development is one part of a larger process that O'Leary (2001) labels the "right-peopling" and "right-sizing" of states.
-While the former refers to state-led assimilation and extreme outcomes such as population transfers or genocide, our focus here is on the latter.3

-In fact, the dominant perspective in nationalism studies has been to study how states shape ethnic affiliations, rather than the reverse.
+This development is one part of a larger process that O'Leary (2001) labels the "right-peopling" and "rightsizing" of states.
+The former dynamic has received much attention in nationalism studies stressing how states shape ethnic affiliations, rather than the reverse.
 For instance, Hobsbawm (1990, p.
-10) asserts that "[n]ations do not make states and nationalisms but the other way around."
-This radically constructivist argument reflects evidence on states' efforts to mold their populations into nations through assimilationist policies and ethnic violence (Weber 1976; White 2004; Darden 2013; McNamee and Zhang 2019).
+10) posits that "[n]ations do not make states and nationalisms but the other way around."
+This constructivist argument reflects evidence on states' efforts to mold their populations into nations through assimilationist policies and ethnic violence (Weber 1976; White 2004; Darden 2013; McNamee and Zhang 2019).
 While we do not dispute this evidence, we argue that an exclusive focus on state-led identity formation neglects changes in state borders and risks underestimating the full impact of nationalism.
+We therefore focus on the nationalist 'right-sizing' of states along ethnic lines.